Additional details about future rounds of the Small Business Innovation Fund will be available here in late January

 - A small business will either request a grant for $20,000 or $40,000.
 If it is a joint application from multiple City of Charlotte businesses, the request may exceed $40,000 at the discretion of the Review Committee.

 - If a small business already applied in Round 1 and Round 2, the small business MUST apply again in Round 3.
 There is no rolling into Round 3 from Round 2.
 Round 3 is a distinct process.

 Will every business that applies receive a grant?
 No, we predict demand to exceed available funds, and this is a competitive grant process.
-After the first round of applications closes on July 10, 2020 the review committee will evaluate and prioritize applications for funding.
-Applicants will be notified of their status by August 1, 2020.
+After the second round of applications closes on September 18, 2020 the review committee will evaluate and prioritize applications for funding.
+Applicants will be notified of their status by October 21, 2020

 Is this a loan?
 No. This is an investment our greater community is making in you because we need you and we believe in you.
 Make Charlotte Center City and the region stronger together.

 Can I use these funds to cover day-to-day operating expenses, like payroll, vendor payments, losses, utilities, rent, or mortgage?
 Unfortunately, no. The intent of these limited funds is to help businesses make an innovative investment to adapt to this crisis and be able to be more resilient to future uncertainties.

 What can I use funds for?
 Funds can be used for – but are not limited to – these kinds of expenses:

 - Technical assistance and advising

 - Investing in online presence and e-commerce platforms